- Any rash on the skin covered by a diaper

 - Rash is very raw or bleeds

-- Rash is not improved after 3 days of treatment for yeast
+- Rash is not better after 3 days of using yeast cream

 Parent Care at Home If

-Change Frequently: Change diapers frequently to prevent skin contact with stool.
-It may be necessary to get up once during the night to change the diaper.
+- You may want to get up once during the night to change the diaper.

 - Rinse with Warm Water: